GooRiOn/Nice2Know/README.md

 # Nice2Know
 Link for projects / concepts that are worth knowing.
 The list is partialy based on the material presented on the "Microservices .NET Core" workshops.
+Feel free to add your propositions!

 ## List
 - [Draft - Streamlined Kebernetes Development](https://draft.sh/)